Blount Springs, Alabama: History

+Eventually though the Louisville and Nashville Railroad rerouted in November 1914, and the new tracks bypassed Blount Springs.
 The resort burned down on June 3, 1915, after a fire started in the kitchen of the main hotel and it also burned much of the town.
 The fire marked the end of the resort and the town, combined with the changing of the railroad so that it didn't go through town anymore and the easy access to other entertainments.
 Those that owned cottages and a few others still came for the next several years.
 There was an attempt to locate a Veteran's Hospital that failed.
 Other development plans by members of the Drennen family for a large village and resurgence of the springs never came to fruition.
 Blount Springs became sparsely populated and largely undeveloped for several decades.

 In the late 1980s, Blount Springs Recolonization Partners began work on The Village at Blount Springs, the first stage of a 6000 acre planned gated community designed by Duany, Plater-Zyberk architects on the former site of the Blount Springs resort.

 Numerous springs emerge at the site of the former resort, each containing a different mineral (white sulfur, red sulfur, and lithium, to name a few).
 When the resort was still in operation, water from the springs was sold in blue glass bottles.
 Shards of these bottles fill the soil near the foundations of the resort, and are said to bring good luck.

 A post office operated under the name Blount Springs from 1830 to 1957.